FAC10/week2-LZ/README.md

     * this was semi-succesful.
 We had seconds timer but got stuck on the tests needed
 * Day two
   * Get the full 20/20/20 timer working
+    * This was ambitious, on day 2, rather that focus on functionality we focused on creating meaningful tests to cover our code.
+So the full 20/20/20 timer did not come to fruition.

 ## User stories